 What happens above the fold will significantly impact the score, and that’s why I advise on sliders/carousels being deployed below the fold.
 If the banner’s full headline requires the viewer to scroll down, then you’re asking a lot.

 To round off conversion, the call-to-action button is often confused as simply a ‘contact me’ or ‘see more’ link, when in fact it can provide a message to convert the viewer.
-Rather than state ‘see more’, spin it to be a more active invite such as, ‘Find the best design for you’.
+Rather than the state ‘see more’, spin it to be a more active invite such as, ‘Find the best design for you’.

 Implementing SEO Keywords and how to craft a powerful headline

 In the vital first 3-seconds, visitors will take note of the headline.
 Punchy and emotive words that demonstrate a solution or empathize with a problem can hook the viewer.
-Depending on the domain, or the promise made in the Google snippet, the headline better repay visitors for clicking to reach your site.
+Depending on the domain, or the promise made in the Google snippet, the headline better repays visitors for clicking to reach your site.

-There is a danger with headlines becoming diluted and losing impact when forcing in keywords, thus watch out for text sounding unnatural in delivery.
+There is a danger of headlines becoming diluted and losing impact when forcing in keywords, thus watch out for text sounding unnatural in delivery.
 Say it aloud and revisit if the words are not hitting you.

 A common trick is to add power words coupled with numbers leading to a promise that can only be met if they keep reading on.
 Single sentences of less than 10 words are stronger than a lengthy paragraph.
 Great examples are news sites where conversion rates are high.